nebulaa/christmas-challenge-2024/README.md

 The `sqldb.db` file is used to store the passkey for private files.
 This is a SQLite database.

-The `filekey.key` file is used to store the encryption key for private files is encrypted and stored in the `private_key` directory.
+The `fernet.key` file is generated at runtime and it is used to encrypt and decrypt the files in the `private_uploads` directory.
+This is based on the python implementation of Fernet symmetric encryption algorithm.

-The application performs some basic validation checks on the file uploads, such as file type and file name length.
+The application performs some basic validation checks upon file upload, such as file type and filename.

 A default self-signed SSL certificate is used for HTTPS support (data encryption in transit).

-The private files are encrypted by using the Fernet symmetric encryption algorithm.

 # Installation